 Kirkland even has its own line-up of liquor.
 Many of their bottles are distilled in the same facilities as the name-brand.
 For example, their award-winning, 5-stage distilled vodka is made in the same location as Grey Goose (which costs considerably more per bottle).

-However, due to Japanese whiskey’s more exclusive nature, Kirkland does not yet produce their own blend of Japanese whiskey.
+However, due to Japanese whisky’s more exclusive nature, Kirkland does not yet produce their own blend of Japanese whisky.
 Perhaps one day they will, but for now, it’s not on the menu.

-If you’re looking for something similar, though, Kirkland does have several options when it comes to their blended Scotch whiskeys.
-Their Scotch has received excellent reviews in the past and has that same peat-smoked flavor profile that will pair well with traditional Japanese cuisine such as [Nabemono].
+If you’re looking for something similar, though, Kirkland does have several options when it comes to their blended Scotch whiskys.
+Their Scotch has received excellent reviews in the past and has that same peat-smoked flavor profile that will pair well with traditional Japanese cuisine such as Nabemono.

-How Much Does Japanese Whiskey Cost At Costco
+How Much Does Japanese Whisky Cost At Costco

 However, I have seen bottles of the Suntory Toki for as low as $36 before tax.
 Once, I also saw one of Nikka’s limited-edition Coffee Grain Whiskeys for under $55!